 Foto Puskás in shopping mall "MAMMUT I", lower level (-1)

 1024 Budapest, Lövőház utca 2-6, www.puskasfoto.hu

 Metro/Tram: „Széll Kálmán tér“ – in walking distance to Embassy -

 Török Photo Stúdió, Széchenyi út 78, 3530 Miskolc, www.torokfoto.hu

 Digitális Fényirda, Tisza Lajos krt.
 58, 6720 Szeged, www.fenyirda.hu

 Booking an appointment

-Please book an appointment here to submit your application - but no later than 3 months before your planned entry date.
+Please book your visa appointment here if you plan to enter Germany within the next 3 months.
+Applications earlier than 3 months of your planned entry cannot be accepted.
 Requests for special dates cannot be answered.